programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 [Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) turns scanned maps into spatial data by corresponding the pixels in a digital map image to real geographic locations.
 The process emerged from the practice of transforming aerial and satellite photography into usable spatial data.[^1] Today, historians and other humanities researchers georeference maps for things like data creation, change detection, and comparative analysis.

-Traditionally, georeferencing requires uploading an image file, like a `JPG` or `TIFF`, to a geographic information system (GIS) or web client.
-The output typically includes a map in `GeoTIFF` format which can be overlaid on real-world geographies.
+Traditionally, georeferencing requires uploading an image file, like a JPEG or TIFF, to a geographic information system (GIS) or web-based georeferencing service.
+The output typically includes a map in GeoTIFF format which can be overlaid on real-world geographies.
 You can check out existing *Programming Historian* lessons for explanations of these georeferencing workflows in [Map Warper](https://programminghistorian.org/en/lessons/introduction-map-warper), [QGIS 2.0](https://programminghistorian.org/en/lessons/georeferencing-qgis), and [KnightLab's StoryMap JS](https://programminghistorian.org/en/lessons/displaying-georeferenced-map-knightlab-storymap-js).

-In this lesson, we introduce [Allmaps](https://allmaps.org), an open-source set of tools for curating and georeferencing digital maps.
+In this lesson, we introduce [Allmaps](https://allmaps.org), an open-source set of tools for finding, viewing, and georeferencing digital maps.

 {% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-01.jpg" alt="A georeferenced historic map, overlaid in the Allmaps platform" caption="Figure 1.
 A georeferenced historic map, overlaid in the Allmaps platform." %}

 Allmaps is a free, publicly accessible, and web-based solution to georeferencing.
-Instead of requiring users to upload image files to a GIS or web client, Allmaps fetches image files directly from digital collections and dynamically warps them in a web browser.
+Instead of requiring users to load image files into GIS or upload to a web client, Allmaps fetches image files directly from digital collections and dynamically warps them in a web browser.
 It is powered by a simple JSON file---a *georeference annotation*---which contains all the metadata necessary to warp a map.
 In addition to providing a simple